techidaily/site-win11-tips/source/_posts/counteracting-overcapacity-alerts-for-gpt-service.md

 ## 2\.
 Check the ChatGPT Server Status

  The capacity error can also appear if the ChatGPT servers are under maintenance.
-To confirm this, open[DownDetector](https://downdetector.com/) on your browser, type**"OpenAI"** in the search bar, and click the**Search icon.**
+To confirm this, open [DownDetector](https://downdetector.com/) on your browser, type**"OpenAI"** in the search bar, and click the**Search icon.**

 ![OpenAI Status page on DownDetector](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/openai-status-page.jpg)